umecider/2dopy/README.md

 - pandas
 - python-dateutil
 - sqlite3
+- tabulate
-If you do not have any of these, you can install them easily using pip.
+If you do not have any of these, you can install them easily using pip ("python -m pip install [name]")

 To use this program, open a terminal and navigate to the folder where the program is located.
 Then, simply run the program with your local python directory.
 The program will create a new local SQL database in the same location.
 Commands are input either by inputting the first letter of the command, or the whole command.
 The following commands are implemented: